open-telemetry/oteps/text/0066-separate-context-propagation.md

 when using the OpenTracing bridge.

 As every correlation adds additional overhead to every request, correlations should be used with care.
+The implementation MUST propagate these values.
+It is entirely on the user to choose when to drop correlations, either by removing them via the API, or by filtering them via a network proxy or service mesh.

 **`GetCorrelation(context, key) -> value`**
 To access the value for a label set by a prior event, the Correlations API